Pylons/substanced/docs/install.rst

    $ hack-on-substanced/bin/pcreate -s substanced myproj

 #.
-Now you can make a virtualenv for your project
+Now you can make a virtualenv for your project and move into it

    $ virtualenv -p python2.7 myproj
    $ cd myproj